rodrigo-md/blog-posts-backup/cknjn4a010fzj2ks1129y0b3w.md

 * Accept strings and errors as the second argument, the expected result
 * Catch any error thrown by the `reverse` function and compare its error message with the message of the expected error

-With the new requirements we the resulting code of the `test` function will look like this:
+With the new requirements in mind, the resulting code of the `test` function will look like this:

 ```JavaScript
 function test(original, expected) {